Thick Toenails: Cause, Symptoms & Treatment

 Are thick toenails painful?

 Thankfully, thick toenails are not usually painful.
 The biggest issue is simply cutting them.
-They can become painful if the nail has other issues, like being curved (involuted) and digging into your toe a bit (ingrown toenail).
+Thick long nails can be painful, of course.
+Thick tonails can become painful if the nail has other issues, too.
+Like being curved (involuted) and digging into your toe a bit (ingrown toenail).
 Or where the repetitive trauma to the nail of a hammertoe or cocked up (hyperextended) big toe is less ‘micro’ and more ‘macro’ and sustained.
 Consider running, jumping or walking long distances.
 Blisters will form more readily under thick and rough toenails.
 You might even lose the nail altogether.

 Why do toenails get thicker as we get older?